alexanderbird/scroll/doc/pre-launch-checklist.md

           Client side
   - infra
      - separate stacks for db and api
+     - [maybe] nuke all the infra and rebuild it to check that the documentation is complete and the process is repeatable
   - web client, SDK, and SDK tests
      - whatever it takes to make the code intention revealing and easy to change